simologos/essex-eportfolio/example/content/research/bigData/index.md

 Please note:
 * An overlined attribute refers to being a foreign key.
 * An additional assumption has been considered in this context: It is assumed that a student is not permitted to participate in the same exam multiple times under different examination boards.
-Therefore, the attribute "Exam Boards" is not included as part of the compound key.
+Therefore, the "Exam Boards" attribute is not included as part of the compound key.

 #### Third Normal Form (3NF)
-In addition to satisfying the requirements of the second normal form (2NF), the third normal form (3NF) ensures that there are no in-table dependencies between the columns within each table.
+In addition to satisfying the requirements of the second normal form (2NF), the third normal form (3NF) ensures no in-table dependencies between the columns within each table.
 Non-prime attributes must have a direct (non-transitive) dependency on candidate keys.

 If a relation schema, denoted as $R(\underline{X}, Y, Z)$, contains a functional dependency $f: Y \rightarrow Z$, where $Y$ and $Z$ are non-prime attributes, it implies the presence of a transitive dependency from $X$ to $Z$.
-To resolve this, the table should be decomposed into two separate tables: $T_1(\underline{X}, Y)$ and $T_2(\underline{Y}, Z)$.
-This decomposition ensures that the dependencies are preserved and eliminates the transitive dependency issue and hence eliminating redundancies and improving data integrity.
+The table should be decomposed into two separate tables to resolve this: $T_1(\underline{X}, Y)$ and $T_2(\underline{Y}, Z)$.
+This decomposition ensures that the dependencies are preserved and eliminates the transitive dependency issue, eliminating redundancies and improving data integrity.

 In the given example, the relation schema $Courses(\underline{Course Name}, Title, Teacher Name)$ exhibits a transitive dependency, where the non-prime attribute "Teacher Name" is functionally dependent on the attribute "Title".
-To resolve this, it is recommended to decompose the relation into two separate tables: one containing the attributes "Course Name" and "Title" and another with the attributes "Title" and "Teacher Name".
-This decomposition eliminates the transitive dependency and ensures that each attribute is directly dependent on the key attribute.
+It is recommended to decompose the relation into two separate tables to resolve this: one containing the attributes "Course Name" and "Title" and another with the attributes "Title" and "Teacher Name".
+This decomposition eliminates the transitive dependency and ensures that each attribute directly depends on the key attribute.

 Furthermore, the relation schema $Exams(\underline{Student Number}, Exam Score, Support, Exam Boards, \underline{Course Name})$ is susceptible to a transitive dependency if additional attributes dependent on "Exam Boards" are introduced.
-To prevent this, it is advisable to create a separate table specifically for the attribute "Exam Boards", ensuring that the relation schema remains free from transitive dependencies and adheres to normalization principles.
+Creating a separate table specifically for the attribute "Exam Boards" is advisable to prevent this, ensuring that the relation schema remains free from transitive dependencies and adheres to normalization principles.

 #### Boyce-Codd Normal Form (BCNF)
 Boyce-Codd Normal Form (BCNF) introduces additional rules to ensure further data integrity by avoiding redundancies and the resulting anomalies.
 BCNF states that the table must already satisfy the requirements of the 3NF and stipulates that for every functional dependency $X \rightarrow Y$ in a given relation, $X$ must function as a superkey.
-In other words, $X$ should uniquely determine the values of $Y$, ensuring that there are no partial dependencies or redundant information within the table.
+In other words, $X$ should uniquely determine the values of $Y$, ensuring no partial dependencies or redundant information within the table.

 Considering the given relation schema $Exams(\underline{Student Number}, Exam Score, Support, Exam Boards, \underline{Course Name})$, it is observed that the logic behind the inclusion of both student number and course name as attributes to identify the exam board is unclear.
 If it were possible to identify the exam boards solely based on the course (which aligns with the author's viewpoint), it would result in a violation of the BCNF.

-To rectify this issue and achieve BCNF, the table must be split into two separate tables: $Exams(\underline{Student Number}, Exam Score, Support, \underline{Course Name})$ and $Exam Boards(\underline{Course Name}, Exam Boards)$.
+The table must be split into two separate tables to rectify this issue and achieve BCNF: $Exams(\underline{Student Number}, Exam Score, Support, \underline{Course Name})$ and $Exam Boards(\underline{Course Name}, Exam Boards)$.
 The first table retains the relevant information related to student exams, while the second table specifically associates each course with its corresponding exam board.

 ### Database Implementation

 The following presents a logical model of the database in the BCNF.
 As is common practice today, surrogate keys are used where the natural key is of type string.
 This is to improve storage consumption and because natural keys are often not unique, contrary to previous assumptions.

 ![DBD_PCOM7E Logical Model](dbd_pcom7e_logical_model.png)

+Figure 11: Logical Database Model based on the DBD_PCOM7E dataset.

 Download:
 * MySQL Workbench file: [DBD_PCOM7E.mwb](DBD_PCOM7E.mwb)